 For all that, the most memorable play of the night likely was turned in by phenom Trout.
 With Eric Thames on first in the eighth inning, Olivo hamered a pitch to center field.

-Trout tracked it to the wall, timed his jump and leaped, catching Olivo’s drive three feet above the wall before it headed out.
+Trout tracked it to the wall, timed his jump and the leaped, catching Olivo’s drive three feet above the wall and headed out.
 Thames, running hard, tried to get back to first after getting to second base – and didn’t make it.

-Trout not only stole an obvious home run, he threw out Thames after the catch.
+Trout not only stole an obvious home run, then threw out Thames after the catch.

 It was a great individual play.
 It just couldn’t make up for what bad defense had set in motion.